Zamak

 Frequently Asked Questions (FAQs)

-Zamak brings excellent electrical performance and interference protection to electronic connectors, as well as to chassis, frames and shields for telecommunication and handheld computer equipment.
+Zamak provides excellent electrical performance and interference protection to electronic connectors, as well as chassis, racks and shields for telecommunications and handheld computer equipment.

-It is non-ferrous, grey in colour and has a similar appearance to silver, but does not become tarnished as easily as silver.
+It is non-ferrous, grey in colour and has a silver-like appearance, but does not tarnish as easily.
 It is very resistant and can withstand friction and knocks.

 • 100% recyclable material